PNC Park: Design and construction

-Statues of Pirates' Hall of Famers Honus Wagner, Roberto Clemente, Willie Stargell and Bill Mazeroski are positioned at various points outside of PNC Park.
-Wagner and Clemente's statues were previously located outside of Three Rivers Stadium, and after the venue was imploded, the two statues were removed from their locations, refurbished, and relocated outside PNC Park.
-Wagner's statue was originally unveiled at Forbes Field in 1955.
-The base of Clemente's statue is shaped like a baseball diamond, with dirt from three of the fields Clemente played at—Santurce Field in Carolina, Puerto Rico, Forbes Field, and Three Rivers Stadium—at each base.
+Statues

+Statues of Pirates Hall of Famers Honus Wagner, Roberto Clemente, Willie Stargell, and Bill Mazeroski sit outside of PNC Park.

+Wagner's statue, unveiled at Forbes Field in 1955, was later moved to a location outside Three Rivers Stadium.
+Clemente's statue, installed outside Three Rivers Stadium in 1994, is shaped like a baseball diamond; glass "bases" hold dirt from three of the fields Clemente played at.
+Both were moved to PNC Park after Three Rivers Stadium was demolished.

 On October 1, 2000, after the final game at Three Rivers Stadium, Stargell threw out the ceremonial last pitch.
-He was presented with a model of a statue that was to be erected in his honor outside of PNC Park.
-The statue was officially unveiled on April 7, 2001; however, Stargell did not attend due to health problems and died of a stroke two days later.
-A statue for Bill Mazeroski was added at the right field entrance, at the south end of Mazeroski Way, during the 2010 season.
+He was presented with a model of a statue that was to be erected in his honor outside PNC Park.
+Stargell's statue was unveiled on April 7, 2001; however, Stargell did not attend due to health problems and died of a stroke two days later.
+A statue for Mazeroski was added at the right field entrance, at the south end of Mazeroski Way, during the 2010 season.
 This was the 50th anniversary of the Pirates' 1960 World Series championship, which Mazeroski clinched with a Game 7 walk-off home run at Forbes Field.
-The statue itself was designed based on that event.
+The statue itself is based on that event.